 Why start in 1895?
 The starting date of 1895 is chosen because the successful use of rotary kilns in Britain started shortly after that date, so the development of that technology is completely covered.
 Because “Portland cement as we know it” dates from the 1840s, an earlier start date is desirable, but reliable records from the pre-rotary period are extremely patchy and constitutionally inaccurate (by which I mean that they routinely told lies), and the objective of this work is to list all operations in order to produce a quantitative account.

-There are now (2024) only fourteen operational cement plants – with sixteen operating kilns – in Britain and Ireland.
+There are now (2026) only fourteen operational cement plants – with sixteen operating kilns – in Britain and Ireland.
 This site discusses 180 plants that have operated since 1895 and attempts to describe their 340 (or so) rotary kilns while at least mentioning over a thousand static kilns.
 The resulting body of information makes it possible to derive a reasonably accurate account of the rate and nature of technical change throughout the period.

-The information presented here is sourced from the public domain, published material, and from the expert application of personal experience.
+The information presented here is sourced from the public domain, published material, and from the expert application of personal knowledge and experience.
 Great care has been taken to ensure that commercially sensitive information is not given.
 In particular, data concerning the output of plants is presented only in terms of typical capacity, readily available in the public domain, and "actual" production is not stated, except in very general historic terms in order to compare the relative importance of plants.
 Plants currently in operation are described only in outline in the public version of the website.

 This website contains pages specific to the history and geography of the British and Irish cement industries.
 It also contains pages conveying more general background information about cement and its manufacture.
 The latter are intended to provide a reliable aid to understanding for historians, geographers and industrial archaeologists.
 They are not intended to function as a Cement Technology course, and should not be used as such.